JonathanFoss/Movie-Watchlist/README.md

 # Middleware

+## Problem - clean movie lists

+Without middleware the user would be able to add the same movie (title) again even if it already exists in the movie list.
-I chose to create a middleware to check for existing titles in the movie list.
-This is so that the user doesn't add the same movie allready.
+Therefor i wanted to create a middleware that checks to see if the title already is in the list.
-This has been tested in Bruno and is currently working as intended.
+This is so that the user keeps a clean and organized list.

+Currently the middleware checks an array, Movies = [], to see if any titles matches the new request.
+If it does an messages appears and tells the client that it does.
+And does not add the movie to the list.
+If not the movie gets added as intended for the user.